sava9ecode/git_cheat_sheet/README.md

 # Git Cheat Sheet
-This repository for refreshing your memory about Git.
+This repository is for refreshing your memory about Git.

+Git is a _Global Information Tracker_ or _Goddamn Idiotic Truckload of sh*t_, depends on your mood.

 ## Basic CLI
 Commands: